 According to Neely, North Carolina's Eastern Band

 of Cherokees, p.
-162, "Some Cherokees desired neutrality while as many as 30 joined the Union Army."
-Oral history states that many of the disloyal Cherokees
+162, "Some Cherokees desired neutrality while as many as 30 joined the Union Army," but oral history states that many of the disloyal Indians were

 "North Carolina cannot remain much longer stationary; she must write her destiny either under

 the flag of Mr. Lincoln and aid to coerce the south or unite with the south to resist and defend their rights."
 William Holland Thomas to his wife, January 1, 1861.
 John

 C. Inscoe, The Heart of Confederate Appalachia: Western North Carolina in the Civil War.

 Jefferson Davis, future President of the Confederacy, had married the young Sarah Knox Taylor,

 the daughter of President Zachary Taylor and cousin to William Thomas, but although she would pass away just three months